caroso1222/amazon-autocomplete/README.md

 - 🐣 Tiny footprint (<3K gzipped)
 - 🔥 Support on all major browsers and +IE10
 - 👓 Library agnostic
-- ⚡️ Data fecthed over JSONP
+- ⚡️ Data fetched over JSONP
 - ✨ Perf optimized.
 Debounce events and fetch only when necessary.

 ## Installation